 • LinkedIn

-Review your location settings.
+• LinkedIn - Review your location settings.

-Start by restricting location-tracking on as many apps as possible by checking the settings for each app on your phone; otherwise, your location data can be sold by shady apps to even shadier data brokers.
-To ensure that your posts, photos, and status updates on social media are not sharing your location in real time, check the settings for each platform and turn off location services.
-You might also consider scrubbing the metadata on all photos you post online; metadata can include the time, date, and location of a photo’s creation, which others may be able to access.
-To scrub metadata from photos, you can use a tool like ImageOptim or you can use this PRO TIP: download the Signal messaging app, text photos to yourself (which automatically scrubs their metadata), and then save the photos back to your phone.
+Check the location sharing setting on each app on your phone.
+Start by restricting location-tracking on as many apps as possible; otherwise, your location data can be sold by shady apps to even shadier data brokers.
+To ensure that your posts, photos, and status updates on social media are not sharing your location in real time, check the settings for each platform and turn off location services. - Remove Hidden Exif Data From Photos

 When you’re prompted to create a username and password for a new software or service, have you ever selected the option to “sign in” automatically via Google or Facebook?
-By doing this, you may be giving this third-party software or platform a back door to track your email or social media account or to try to access permission to view your contacts, photos, location, etc. It’s generally best to avoid creating accounts directly via Google or Facebook and use a password manager instead.
+If so, you may have given this third-party software or platform a back door to track your account and to try to access permission to view your contacts, photos, location, etc. It’s best to avoid creating accounts directly via Google or Facebook; instead, you should use a password manager.
+Android users can also use a privacy auditing platform, like Exodus Privacy, which looks for and lists embedded trackers to help users improve the privacy of their smartphones. - Be your own personal content editor.

 Consider when and where you give out personal information online.
 Keep in mind that when you sign an online petition, the website owner could potentially choose to publish your information.
 Review all text in your tweets, Facebook messages, Instagram posts, etc. before you publish.
 Is there any personally identifying information about your location?
 Your contact information?
 Your loved ones?
 If you feel vulnerable to an online attack, it’s worth editing the text.
-Pro Tips: 1) To see what’s publicly available, be sure to log out of your account; 2) to see what’s visible to friends, ask a friend to pull up your account and screenshot it; and 3) if you’re worried about old tweets being weaponized against you, you can set up an autodeleter that will remove old tweets.
+Pro Tips: 1) To see what’s publicly available, be sure to log out of your account; 2) to see what’s visible to friends, ask a friend to pull up your account and screenshot it. - Consider using a pseudonym.

 If you believe you’re at risk for becoming a target of doxing, it can help to have a conversation with loved ones about their internet usage and what information they reveal about themselves online.
 You may also want to respectfully ask them to be careful about what they post about you and whether they tag you.
 High-profile targets of doxing can end up inadvertently exposing family members, especially if they’re a writer who covers a particularly controversial beat.
-(Reporters who cover white supremacy, for example, have increasingly found their families vulnerable to online abuse.)

 If you need help implementing any of the guidance above or want to delve a little deeper, check out these fantastic, interactive, and user-friendly toolkits: Security Planner from Consumer Reports and Cybersecurity Toolkit for Journalists from the Global Cyber Alliance.